nakulmitra/java-interview-questions/README.md

 System.out.println(count); // Output: 3
 ```

-### How do you find the maximum number in a list using Stream?
+### How do we find the maximum number in a list using Stream?

 ```java
 List<Integer> numbers = List.of(10, 25, 3, 47, 15);